selcuk-yilmaz/movie-app-firebase/README.md

 [click here for see the cite](https://movie-app-firebaseauthentication.netlify.app/)

 ## Hi I’m Selçuk 👋.
-Welcome to my  Weather Condition App
+Welcome to my  Movie App

  The purpose of this project is to make getAuth, createUserWithEmailAndPassword via using https://firebase.google.com/docs/auth/web/start.And use  get API key,axios etc...